There are several methods to sterilize jars, such as boiling them in water, using the microwave or the oven for instance, or the washing machine.

 When preserving fruit or vegetables it is best to store them in glass jars.
-We get lots of products sold in jars, so if you like preserving fruit or vegetables you can recycle them by using them over and over.
+We get lots of products sold in jars, so if you like preserving fruit or vegetables you can recycle them by using them over and over again.

 When you use a jar wash it well with hot water and soap and put it away.
 When you decide to make your preserves wash both jars and lids again with hot water and soap and rinse them well.

-This is the old method.
-I don’t use this method any more but I put the clean jars and lids in the washing machine and run through a regular circle at the highest temperature.
+This is the old method I used to use.
+I don’t use this method any more as for several years I put the clean jars and lids in the washing machine and run through a regular circle at the highest temperature (65 degrees C).

 This method has been working for me for years, but it’s up to you to chose which method you trust or like best.